Turkish forces strike PKK in northern Iraq - Shafaq News

 Turkish forces strike PKK in northern Iraq

-Shafaq News/ On Friday, Turkish forces conducted artillery strikes on Kurdistan Workers Party (PKK) sites in Iraqi Kurdistan.
+Shafaq News/ On Thursday, Turkish warplanes struck Kurdistan Workers Party (PKK) sites in Iraqi Kurdistan.

-The attacks, which took place in Al-Amediyah of Duhok governorate, resulted in two shells landing near Berji village, as sources told Shafaq News.
+According to a government source, Turkish forces bombed positions belonging to Kurdistan Workers' Party members in the Mount Matin range overlooking the Amadiya district north of Duhok.

-According to a source, the village's Imam advised residents to stay indoors to avoid potential harm.
+The source added that clashes took place between PKK members and the Turkish army in the area after the bombing.

-Earlier this week, Turkiye has proposed the establishment of a “joint operation center” with Iraq to combat the Kurdistan Workers’ Party (PKK), a move that has received a positive response from Baghdad.
+Earlier this month, Turkiye proposed the establishment of a "joint operation center" with Iraq to combat the Kurdistan Workers' Party (PKK), a move that has received a positive response from Baghdad.

 According to a Turkish defense ministry official, the proposal aims to enhance cooperation in addressing the PKK's activities along the Iraq-Turkiye border.

-During a press conference in Ankara, Brigadier General Zeki Akturk, the Turkish defense ministry’s advisor for media and public relations, stated that Iraq and Turkiye are ready to sign a strategic framework document.
-This document aims to establish a joint operations center as part of Ankara’s efforts in combating terrorism.
+During a press conference in Ankara, Brigadier General Zeki Akturk, the Turkish defense ministry's media and public relations advisor, stated that Iraq and Turkiye are ready to sign a strategic framework document.
+This document aims to establish a joint operations center as part of Ankara's efforts in combating terrorism.

 "Both countries are positively inclined towards our proposals for the Joint Operations Center and other cooperation efforts in combating terrorism," said Akturk.
 He also noted that Iraq recognizes the PKK as a threat.